 Our Mental Health Services Include

-Our experienced, licensed addiction and mental health counselors provide personalized therapy in a supportive, non-judgmental environment.
-Following an initial assessment, we’ll work with you to develop a tailored treatment plan that helps you achieve your goals, overcome emotional challenges, and make meaningful progress in your recovery journey.
+Experienced, licensed addiction and mental health counselors provide personalized therapy in a supportive, non-judgmental environment.
+Following an initial assessment, we’ll work with you to develop a tailored treatment plan that helps you achieve your goals, work through emotional challenges, and make meaningful progress in your recovery journey.

-Our stabilization program offers a holistic approach to recovery, combining individual and group therapy to empower you with the tools and skills you need for lasting success.
+Stabilization counseling offers a integrative approach to recovery, combining individual and group therapy to empower you with the tools and skills you need for lasting success.
 Through personalized coping strategies, identification of personal triggers, and development of relapse prevention techniques, you’ll gain the confidence to maintain your recovery and live a fulfilling life.

-Our staff of certified recovery specialists (CRS) consists of people in long-term recovery themselves, who offer support, guidance and inspiration.
+Certified recovery specialists (CRS) are people in long-term recovery themselves, who offer support, guidance and inspiration.
 Drawing on their own knowledge and experience, they can help with recovery support, planning and decision-making, among other things.

 Start your recovery journey today.